Akutchi/Path_Solver/readme.md

 There is currently to binaries associated with the project :
 - path_solver : the main program visualizing Dijkstra's algorithm
 - generation_main : the program that creates the procedural map.
 It is a test file for developpement.
-Its result can be seen on the last layer (layer 6) in [layer/templates](./layer_templates/).
+Its result can be seen on the last layer in [layer/templates](./layer_templates/).